 Professor Laurence Ball’s book – “The Fed and Lehman Brothers: Setting the Record Straight on a Financial Disaster” was selected as one of the “Best books of 2018: Economics” by […]

 Department News and Announcements Archive

-The Department of Economics welcomed our incoming class of doctoral students in the annual department celebration in September.
-The incoming class consists of 8 students from the United States […]
+The Department of Economics welcomed our incoming class of doctoral students in the annual department celebration on September 10th.
+The incoming class consists of 14 students from the United States […]

 The department of economics is hosting the Annual Health Econometrics Workshop on Sept.
 27-29.
 As part of the workshop, Professor Eric French (UCL) will deliver a keynote lecture, which is […]

 Marcelo Fernandez, an expert on market and mechanism design, will join us as an Assistant Professor in September.
 He has just completed his PhD at the California Institute of Technology. […]

 Congratulations to Ying Chen and Elena Krasnokutskaya, who have both been promoted from Assistant Professor to tenured Associate Professor after rigorous reviews by the Homewood Academic Council.